Stroke Telemedicine Program (Telestroke)

 Telemedicine programs improve the quality of care for patients outside of urban areas by allowing them access to specialists and by reducing the costs associated with travel and the time spent away from work and family.

 Stroke is one of the leading causes of death and serious, long-term disability in the United States.
 According to the American Stroke Association, approximately 795,000 people experience a new or recurrent stroke each year, and 87 percent of these are ischemic strokes.
 Ischemic stroke is caused by a blockage in a blood vessel that stops the flow of blood to the brain and deprives the surrounding brain tissue of oxygen.
 In the absence of oxygen, the brain cells in the immediate area begin to die, causing permanent brain damage, disability or death.
 Two million brain cells die every minute during a stroke, so immediate medical attention can save a life and limit disabilities.

-Now, when a patient comes into the emergency department at Northeastern Nevada Regional Hospital (NNRH) with the symptoms of an acute stroke, a computer with an advanced webcam will be brought to the bedside where the clinical team will connect with a neurologist on call at SOC.
-The neurologist, patient and clinical team at NNRH can see and speak to each other throughout the consult.
-The physician will examine the patient and review the CAT scan of the patient’s head, providing guidance on advanced treatments within minutes.
+Now, when a patient comes into the emergency department at NNRH with the symptoms of an acute stroke, a computer with an advanced webcam will be brought to the bedside where the clinical team will connect with a neurologist at U of U. The neurologist, patient and clinical team at NNRH can see and speak to each other throughout the consult.
+The physician will examine the patient and review the CT scan of the patient’s head, providing guidance on advanced treatments within minutes.